CSEC-NITH/anmaykarved/README.md

 This repository comprises of the source file of all the 5 projects.
 NOTE : All the projects can be executed in DevC++

+# Instructions
+You need to have Dev C++
+Download Dev C++ from our website
+Open any of the 5 project
+Download the Executable File by clicking on the Download button on the left side

 # Developers
 SUDOKU SOLVER : Anubhaw Bhalotia
 FACTORIAL OF 'ANY' NUMBER : Anubhaw Bhalotia